robertsglow/-SQL-Analysis-For-Jacobs-Supermart/README.md

 Yaay!

-We can **SELECT** functions, we may to call out some columns without returning the entire table.
+We can **SELECT** functions, we may want to call out some columns without returning the entire table.
 See here:point_down:

 ![](15_NEW.png)